 AD is one of the most dreaded mental health problems, especially among seniors.
 Currently, this ailment is the sixth leading cause of death in the U.S. There are even reports estimating that this killer health problem is the third leading killer, behind heart disease and cancer.

-Overview of Alzheimer’s Disease
+An Overview of Dementia & Alzheimer’s Disease

 AD is a progressive mental disorder leading to wasting away and death of brain cells.
 This illness is the most common type of dementia usually characterized by progressive memory loss.
 Apart from losing the ability to remember, patients of this disease can also suffer from problems in thinking, behavior, and socialization.
 At its advanced stage, patients with this disorder may lose their capacity to live independently.